HarrySmith2/PythonMiniBlockchain/README.md

 A simple Blockchain example programmed in Python3.

-I begun this project a way to improve my programming and algorithmic thinking skills.
+I begun this project a way to improve my programming algorithmic thinking and Object Oriented Programming skills.
 Eventually it turned into a fully fledged project I completed in a little over 9 months.

 The client is able to communicate with the Flask server using the Requests module.

+All of the code comes with a comment, describing what the section does.

 # Initial Setup:
  - Ensure to install both Python dependendies, Flask and Requests.